Tug of War (Carly Rae Jepsen album)

 Tug of War is the debut studio album by Canadian singer-songwriter Carly Rae Jepsen.
-It is produced by Canadian record producer and songwriter Ryan Stewart.
-As of June 25, 2012, the album has sold 10,000 copies in Canada.
+Released through MapleMusic, Fontana North and 604 Records, it is mainly produced by Canadian record producer and songwriter Ryan Stewart.
+Three singles, "Tug of War", "Bucket" and "Sour Candy" supported the album, along with a cover version of John Denver's 1973 single "Sunshine on My Shoulders", which became a promotional single.